D-X-Y/AutoDL-Projects/docs/NAS-Bench-201.md

 ## How to Use NAS-Bench-201

+**More usage can be found in [our test codes](https://github.com/D-X-Y/AutoDL-Projects/blob/master/exps/NAS-Bench-201/test-nas-api.py)**.

 1. Creating an API instance from a file:
 ```
 from nas_201_api import NASBench201API as API